iamjohnford/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-tour-simple-function-before"}

 You can remove the curly braces `{}` and declare the function body using the assignment operator `=`.
-And due to Kotlin's
+When you use the
-type inference, you can also omit the return type.
+assignment operator `=`, Kotlin uses type inference, so you can also omit the return type.
 The `sum()` function then becomes one line:

 ```kotlin
 fun sum(x: Int, y: Int) = x + y